Shaded Tangles for the Design and Verification of Quantum Programs (Extended Abstract): Introduction

 \paragraph{Statistical mechanics.} There is a rich interplay between quantum information (QI), knot theory (KT) and statistical mechanics (SM).
 The KT-SM and SM-QI relationships are quite well-explored in the literature, unlike the KT-QI relationship, which is our focus here.

 The KT-SM relationship was first studied by Kauffman, Jones and others~\cite{Bannai:1995, Jones:1989, Kauffman:1988}, who showed how to obtain knot invariants from certain statistical mechanical models.
 Much of the mathematical foundations of our paper are already present in the paper~\cite{Jones:1989}, including the shaded knot notation.
-Work on the SM-QI relationship has focused on finding efficient quantum algorithms for approximating partition functions of statistical mechanical systems~\cite{Aharonov:2008, Aharonov:2007,vandenNest:2009,Arad:2010}, for which the best known classical algorithm is often exponential. `Chaining' these relationships allows one to take a knot, obtain from it a statistical mechanical model, and then write down a quantum circuit approximating the model's partition function, giving overall a mapping from knots to quantum circuits, which ends up closely matching the construction we present.
-The novelty here is of course the large range of new and existing quantum programs which we are able to analyze using this knot-theoretic notation.
+Work on the SM-QI relationship has focused on finding efficient quantum algorithms for approximating partition functions of statistical mechanical systems~\cite{Aharonov:2008, Aharonov:2007,vandenNest:2009,Arad:2010}, for which the best known classical algorithm is often exponential.`Chaining' these relationships allows one to obtain a statistical mechanical model from a knot, and then write down a quantum circuit approximating the model's partition function, giving overall a mapping from knots to quantum circuits, which closely matches our construction.

-The direct KT-QI relationship has also been emphasized by Kauffman and collaborators~\cite{Kauffman:2002, Kauffman:2009}, and also in the field of topological quantum computing~\cite{Wang:2010}, where (as here) a strong analogy is developed between topological and quantum entanglement.
-However, we do not yet see a direct technical connection between that work and ours.
+The direct KT-QI relationship has also been emphasized by Kauffman and collaborators~\cite{Kauffman:2002, Kauffman:2009}, and also in the field of topological quantum computing~\cite{Wang:2010,Panangaden:2010}, where (as here) a strong analogy is developed between topological and quantum entanglement, although the technical details are quite different.

 \paragraph{Planar algebras.} The graphical notation we employ can be described formally as a \textit{shaded planar algebra}, although we do not use that terminology in this paper, preferring a more elementary presentation.
 The relationship between shaded planar algebras and Hadamard matrices was first suggested by Jones~\cite{Jones:1999}, and developed by the present authors~\cite{Vicary:2012, Vicary:2012hq, Reutter:2016}.